mozilla/bigquery-backfill/backfill/2022-04-27-firefox-desktop-glean-rejected/README.md

     gsutil ls -p moz-fx-data-backfill-10 | xargs gsutil -m rm -r
     ```

-2. Data SRE will remove the resources that were created for this backfill with Terraform using Terraform (note that this also removes DE editor access to the backfill GCP project).
+    Log:

+    ```
+    ...
+    Operation completed over 250 objects.
+    Removing gs://dataflow-staging-us-central1-339436751542/...
+    ```

-3. Data SRE will delete the errors for the payloads that have now been successfully ingested:
+2. Data SRE will delete the errors for the payloads that have now been successfully ingested:

 ```sql
 DELETE FROM `moz-fx-data-shared-prod.payload_bytes_error.structured`